RustyKnight/SimpleTimeBasedAnimationExample/README.md

 The above example also allows you to "pause" the running animation and when it resumes, it will continue as if nothing happened.

+Time based animations are also easier to expand and implement other, more advanced, effects, like bound and easement

 # Requirements

 ![Java](https://img.shields.io/badge/Java-16.0.2-orange) ![Netbeans](https://img.shields.io/badge/Netbeans-12.4-orange)